bitorhugo/rust-101/README.md

 -> Enumerations like Result can be matched to handle errors
 	eg: match { ok() => , Err(_) => ,}
 	We can either let .except() handle the error, or match the result against a possible Ok() or Err()

+-> We cannot add two diferent types od data
+	e.g. integer + floating-point numbers
+	Rust has scalar and compound data types
+	scalar: Represent a single value:  integers, floating-point numbers, booleans and characters Char type is 4 bytes long and represents an unicode Scalar data type
+	compound: Represent data types that can hold multiple values: tuples and arrays

+-> Any expression that doesn't hold any value or return any value is called an unit ' () '

+-> Arrays are another compund data type available in rust
+	They are fixed size and every element needs to hava the same type